benrgross/Track-Employees/README.md

 ## Installation

-To install clone the repository locally, open the file in the desired code editor, run "npm i" in the terminal and subsequently "start."
+To install clone the repository locally, open the file in the desired code editor.
+Create the data base by copying the schema and dropping it in the MySQL workbench.
+Run "npm i" in the terminal and subsequently "start."
 Follow the prompts.

 ## Usage